 - Motivational Interviewing: Counselors using motivational interviewing ask questions that get to the core of the attitudes that lead to a positive and successful recovery.
 The process of answering these questions helps teens understand themselves and resolves harmful internal conflicts.

 - Genetic Testing for Medication Management: It is important to understand how one's body responds to medications so that doctors can determine what works best and in what dosages.
 Genetic testing can determine, for example, if a teen with anxiety issues that lead to drug abuse will respond better to one drug rather than another.
 Everyone is unique, and our genetic testing at Pathways helps us give you the personalized treatment you deserve.

 Drugs Frequently Abused by Teens

 Along with alcohol addiction, teen drug abuse includes prescription drugs and street drugs.
 Adolescent drug abuse is a widespread problem in the United States.
 Just some of the drugs most commonly abused by teens today include:

 Both teenagers and adults may think that prescription drugs are not as harmful as illegal drugs.
 Abusing prescription drugs, especially those prescribed for someone else, can lead to serious health and behavior problems.
 Prescription drugs are not only extremely dangerous, their abuse often acts as a gateway to further addictions.
 We treat teen prescription drug abuse with the same commitment as we do for street drugs.

-Teen Drug Addiction FAQ
+Frequently Asked Questions About Teen Drug Addiction

 Initially, young people may take drugs simply out of curiosity and not because they are "bad kids".
 Drug use is portrayed on television and glamorized in pop and urban music as being hip and popular.
 But, these young people rarely see the devastating effects that result from teen addiction.
 Other reasons your adolescent child may start using drugs include peer pressure, boredom, low self-esteem, and stress.